AkshayRameshAppDEV/Calkify-Me/README.md

-# Derive-Me
+# News-Me
-This is a alexa skill app where user can ask alexa to find the derivation of a particular expression.
+This is a alexa skill app where user can ask the derivative of a particular number